Tyus Jones NBA Preview vs. the Hornets

-Tyus Jones and his Washington Wizards teammates match up versus the Charlotte Hornets on Wednesday at 7:00 PM ET.
+Tyus Jones and his Washington Wizards teammates hit the court versus the Charlotte Hornets on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to look at Jones' prop bets, using stats and trends to help you make good picks.
+Let's dive into the prop bets available for Jones, using stats and trends to make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.